-In February 2018, I received the shocking news that I had head and neck cancer.
+In February 2018, I received the shocking news that I had oropharyngeal squamous cell cancer, a form of head and neck cancer caused by HPV.
 The diagnosis came after months of investigations at Salisbury hospital for a damson-sized lump on the right side of my neck.

 Despite good results from ultrasound scans, needle aspirations, a camera scope up my nose and down my throat, a CT scan and finally a PET scan (specifically to check for cancer cell activity), it turned out to be cancerous.
 I found out that I had oropharyngeal squamous cell cancer caused by the HPV virus.

 The primary site of the cancer was found in the lingual tonsil, a difficult area to operate on due to its proximity to important structures like the carotid artery and jugular vein.
 I therefore faced two operations: one to secure the carotid artery and another to remove the tumour.
 In the end I never had the operation to remove the tumour because too much time had passed since investigations started, so it was decided to go straight to chemo-radiation.
 This was a bit worrying but was the best choice in hindsight.

 The treatment plan involved radical chemoradiation (6 weeks of radiotherapy Mon- Fri and some Saturdays, with one long day a week of chemotherapy all morning before radiotherapy in the afternoon).
 There can be intense side effects: loss of ability to eat, swallow and talk due to severe burns, ulcers and destruction of the delicate and protective mouth lining (the mucosa).
 There was also loss of taste, and, prior to loss of saliva gland function, thick stringy mucous would gather at the back of my throat which I had to regularly remove via gagging and spitting.